Discoverer 16

 Discoverer 16, also known as Corona 9011, was an American optical reconnaissance satellite which was lost in a launch failure on 26 October 1960.
 It was the first of ten Corona KH-2 satellites, based on the Agena-B.

 The launch of Discoverer 16 occurred at 20:26 UTC on 26 October 1960.
-A Thor DM-21 Agena-B rocket was used, flying from Launch Complex 75-3-4 at the Vandenberg Air Force Base.
-The Agena failed to separate from the Thor first stage, and as a result the satellite failed to achieve orbit.
+A Thor DM-21 Agena-B rocket was used, flying from Launch Complex 75-3-4 at the Vandenberg Air Force Base.The launch was close to nominal through Thor phase; Thor VECO occurred almost simultaneous with MECO and the planned 16 second vernier solo phase did not occur.
+Agena staging did not occur and the Agena, still attached to the spent Thor, fell into the Pacific.
+The cause of the mishap was traced to a momentary power interruption at launch that reset a timer on the Agena, consequently no programmer functions were entered.

 Discoverer 16 was intended to have been operated in a low Earth orbit.
 It had a mass of 1091 kg, and was equipped with a panoramic camera with a focal length of 61 cm, which had a maximum resolution of 7.6 m.
 It was to have recorded images onto 70 mm film, which would have been returned in a Satellite Recovery Vehicle.
 The Satellite Recovery Vehicle aboard Discoverer 16 was SRV-506.